jouellnyc/wpa-ent-mschapv2-bridge/README.md

 # How To
 1. Install Buster per usual
-2. Install Hostapd
+2. Install Hostapd - I used Hostapd v2.8-devel
-3. Install Dnsmasq
+3. Install Dnsmasq - I usued Dnsmasq version 2.80
 4. Setup your config files like this or similar: